Joel Johnson (ice hockey)

-Joel Johnson is an American ice hockey coach.
+Joel Johnson (born July 24, 1974) is an American ice hockey coach.
 He is the former head coach for St. Thomas and for the United States women's national ice hockey team.

 Coaching career

 Bethel University

 Johnson served as the men's and women's soccer coach at Bethel University from 2004 to 2006.
 He also served as the soccer coach where he earned MIAC Coach of the Year honors.
 He served as the men's ice hockey head coach from 2007 to 2010.
 Along with his men's hockey responsibilities, he was also the men's golf coach and the inaugural women's golf coach.
 Johnson posted a career record of 38–34–3 in three seasons with Bethel.

 University of Minnesota

 Johnson served as the first assistant head coach at Minnesota in 2000.
 On June 14, 2010, Johnson resigned as head coach at Bethel to return to Minnesota as an assistant head coach.
 He served as assistant or associate head coach for 16 seasons.
 During his time with the team, the Gophers won six NCAA championships.